Mathnerd314/stroscot/docs/Types.rst

 ::

    name = type value;
-   name = value : type; # (:) is just an operator x : y = y x
+   name = value : type; # (:) is an operator x : y = y x

-This seems like the most logical place for it.
-For example, if I'm declaring a new mutable variable, I don't want to say that the name is the mutable part of it, because that's just a reference to it.
-It's a handle so I can write my program.
+This third option seems like the most logical place.
+For example, if I'm declaring a new mutable variable, I don't want to say that the name is mutable.
+The name is just what I use to refer to the variable; it's a handle so I can write my program without resorting to hexadecimal addresses.

 What we want is to declare that the mutability as part of the value; it's a mutable value.
 So putting it in the expression tells the compiler that you can't store this like you would store a normal constant value; you have to create a data structure on the stack or the heap or whatever to access this variable.

-By comparison, these other syntaxes don't make sense.
+By comparison, the other syntaxes don't make sense.
 If I had ``mut a = 1``, I'm not going to talk about "mut a" for the rest of the program, I'm going to talk about ``a``.
 And what happens if I write ``mut = 1``?
 Terrible things.
 Similarly ``: mut = 1`` makes no sense.
-Whereas ``a = mut`` actually makes some sense if I decide that 3 characters is too long, or if I'm doing higher-order functional programming that creates references.
-Similarly ``mut 1`` is quite sensible, as a reference cell.
+Whereas ``a = mut`` actually makes some sense if I decide that 3 characters is too long and want to abbreviate ``mut`` to ``a``, or if I'm doing higher-order functional programming that creates references.
+Similarly ``mut 1`` is quite sensible, as an anonymous reference cell.

 So getting back to our syntax, ``name = type value``.
 It should be clear that we have two types of assignments.
 The first, with the type included, creates/allocates the stuff we need to access it, and then ``name`` is bound to a memory address.

 When we assign again, it will look like ``name := value``, without a type.
 This has a completely different semantics: we take the thing on the left, the l-value, and we access the memory that it refers to, and we change the memory.
 Since the semantics is so different it uses a different syntax.

-There is no kind of syntax or semantics for changing or redefining identifiers (besides fexprs/macros which we'll get to later); you can shadow, but once an identifier is declared in a scope, that's what that identifier refers to for the duration of the scope.
+There is no kind of syntax or semantics for changing or redefining identifiers (besides fexprs/macros which we'll get to later); you can shadow, with warning, but once an identifier is declared in a scope, that's what that identifier refers to for the duration of the scope.

 Concrete types
 ==============